National Emergencies Act: Background

-The first President to issue an emergency proclamation was Woodrow Wilson, who on February 5, 1917, issued the following:
+The first president to declare a national emergency was President Abraham Lincoln, during the American Civil War.
+The first president to issue an emergency proclamation was Woodrow Wilson, who on February 5, 1917, issued the following:

 This proclamation was within the limits of the act that established the United States Shipping Board.
-The first president to declare a national emergency was President Abraham Lincoln, during the American Civil War.
 Starting with Franklin D. Roosevelt in 1933, presidents asserted the power to declare emergencies without limiting their scope or duration, without citing the relevant statutes, and without congressional oversight.
 The Supreme Court in Youngstown Sheet & Tube Co. v.
 Sawyer limited what a president could do in such an emergency, but did not limit the emergency declaration power itself.
 A 1973 Senate investigation found (in Senate Report 93-549) that four declared emergencies remained in effect: the 1933 banking crisis with respect to the hoarding of gold, a 1950 emergency with respect to the Korean War, a 1970 emergency regarding a postal workers strike, and a 1971 emergency in response to inflation.
 Many provisions of statutory law are contingent on a declaration of national emergency, as many as 500 by one count.
 It was due in part to concern that a declaration of "emergency" for one purpose should not invoke every possible executive emergency power, that Congress in 1976 passed the National Emergencies Act.

-Presidents have continued to use their emergency authority subject to the provisions of the act, with 42 national emergencies declared between 1976 and 2007.
+Presidents have continued to use their emergency authority, but from 1976 they did so subject to the provisions of the NEA.
+42 national emergencies were declared between 1976 and 2007.
 Most of these were for the purpose of restricting trade with certain foreign entities under the International Emergency Economic Powers Act (IEEPA) (50 U.S.C.
 1701–1707).

 Provisions

 Termination of presidential authority

 A prior Senate investigation had found 470 provisions of federal law that a President might invoke via a declaration of emergency.
 The Act repealed several of these provisions and stated that prior emergency declarations would no longer give force to those provisions that remained.
-Congress did not attempt to revoke any outstanding emergency declarations per se, as these remained the President's prerogative under Article Two of the United States Constitution.
+Congress did not attempt to revoke any outstanding emergency declarations per se, as it determined that these remained the President's prerogative under Article Two of the United States Constitution.